Tips on Running an Effective Email Marketing Campaign

 When it comes to creating a subject line, making one that’s succinct yet descriptive is essential to increase an email marketing campaign’s effectiveness.
 Much like an article’s headline is meant to attract the reader’s attention, examples of eye-catching subject lines might be “10 Things to Do Before Seeing Your Tax Preparer” or “Get 25% Off Orders Today Only.”
 These subject lines educate readers and quickly demonstrate how they’ll benefit from opening and reading the email.
 Creating a sense of urgency or piquing how a recipient can improve his life will increase the email’s effectiveness.

 Keep it Short

 Scalco also recommends distinguishing an email marketing campaign from other emails within users’ inboxes by going beyond text.
 While using emojis might be only thought of for users who text, research suggests it might be an effective marketing tool.
-Citing an Experian report, Scalco explained that businesses have seen a 56 percent increase in email “open rates” when they used emojis.
-According to his estimate of the average person receiving 100 emails daily, emojis provide a way for brands to set themselves apart from other daily incoming emails.
+Citing an Experian report, Scalco explained that businesses had seen a 56 percent increase in email “open rates” when they used emojis.
+According to his estimate of the average person receiving 100 emails daily, emojis provide brands to set themselves apart from other daily incoming emails.

 When designed and sent out at the right time of the day and week, email marketing can be an effective resource in a marketer’s toolbox.